Trump urged CIA to find, kill Osama's son over higher priority targets

 For a long time, Hamza bin Laden was an afterthought.

-In the wake of 9/11 when the U.S. invaded Afghanistan, he was among bin Laden's family members who made their way to Iran, where he lived for a number of years, some of them in detention, intelligence officials say.
+In the wake of the terrorist attacks of Sept.
+11, 2001, when the U.S. invaded Afghanistan, he was among bin Laden's family members who made their way to Iran, where he lived for a number of years, some of them in detention, intelligence officials say.

 But in August 2015, al-Zawahri appeared in a video and introduced the younger bin Laden, calling him "a lion from the den of al Qaeda."

-Bin Laden didn't appear in the video but said in an audio-only portion, "What America and its allies fear the most is that we take the battlefield from Kabul, Baghdad and Gaza to Washington, London, Paris and Tel Aviv, and to take it to all the American, Jewish and Western interests in the world."
+Bin Laden didn't appear in the video, but he said in an audio-only part, "What America and its allies fear the most is that we take the battlefield from Kabul, Baghdad and Gaza to Washington, London, Paris and Tel Aviv, and to take it to all the American, Jewish and Western interests in the world."

 He quickly became a fixture in al Qaeda messages, and counterterrorism officials took notice.
-The news media began reporting on the possibility that he was being groomed as a future terror leader.
-After the death of the senior bin Laden at the hands of Navy SEALs in Pakistan, and amid the rise of the Islamic State militant group or ISIS, al Qaeda was struggling for relevance.
+The news media began reporting on the possibility that he was being groomed as a future terrorist leader.
+After the death of the senior bin Laden at the hands of Navy SEALs in Pakistan in 2011, and amid the rise of the Islamic State militant group, or ISIS, al Qaeda was struggling for relevance.

 By the time of his father's death, officials believed Hamza bin Laden had relocated to the Afghanistan-Pakistan region.

 Still, during the Obama administration, there was little focus on Hamza bin Laden, three former senior officials said.
-He did not figure in intelligence assessments about the terror threat.
+He did not figure in intelligence assessments about the terrorist threat.

 "I don't remember a single meeting at which we focused on Hamza bin Laden," said Joshua Geltzer, who was the top counterterrorism official on the National Security Council until early in the Trump administration.

-"He had the name but he didn't have a lot of working relationships with people, and he didn't have battlefield experience," a former senior counterterrorism official added.
+A former senior counterterrorism official added: "He had the name, but he didn't have a lot of working relationships with people, and he didn't have battlefield experience."

 In November 2017, the CIA released documents seized in the bin Laden operation, including a video of Hamza bin Laden's wedding to the daughter of 9/11 hijacker Mohamed Atta.